-- Most programs preparing for the NRMP schedule interviews from September through January.
-You will hear some differences of opinion as to whether it is better to be one of the first candidates a program sees, in the middle, or one of the last.
-Since no evidence demonstrates that timing makes a difference in how the program ranks a candidate, and you don't have complete control over when you interview, try not to be anxious about it.
+- Most programs participating in the NRMP schedule interviews from September through January.
+You will hear some differences of opinion as to whether it is better to be one of the first, middle, or last candidates that a program interviews.
+Because no evidence demonstrates that timing makes a difference in how the program ranks a candidate, and you don’t have complete control over the timing of your interview, try not to be anxious about it.

-- There is general agreement, however, that you should schedule the interview for your most highly valued program after you have had some experience with one or two interviews in other programs.
+- Some suggest you should schedule the interview for your most highly valued program after you have had some experience with one or two interviews in other programs.

-- Just before the interview, take the time, again, to review the information you've received from the program and any material you may have gathered from other sources.
-Write down the "facts" that you want to double-check as well as any initial impressions you may have formed based on the written material.
+- Just before the interview, take time again to review the information you’ve received from the program and any material you may have gathered from other sources.
+Write down the “facts” that you want to double-check as well as any initial impressions you may have formed based on the written material.
 Pay special attention to the names and positions of people you are likely to meet.

 - Keep in mind your goals for the interview in order to establish the right frame of mind.
 Again, you want to project a positive, confident, and enthusiastic demeanor without being overbearing or insincere.